101 Walnut Lane

 Princeton NJ 08540

+James is an Adjunct Professor of Music Education at Westminster Choir College of Rider University where he teaches the course Music in Special Education.
+After graduating magna cum laude with a B.M. in Music Education from Westminster Choir College, he began his teaching career at Cambridge School in Pennington, N.J., a private school for children with language-based learning differences.
+At Cambridge, he became captivated with the science of learning, as well as research-based methods and programs.
+Working in the field of special education for over a decade, James has done much continuing education including training in the Orton-Gillingham method through the Institute for Multisensory Education (IMSE) University of Michigan-Dearborn - Special Education Department and Wilson Reading System® Level 1 Certification.
 In addition, he has been trained in the Lindamood-Bell Learning Processes® including; LiPS®, Seeing Stars®, Visualizing & Verbalizing® and On Cloud Nine Math®.
 Other multi-sensory trainings include the Hochman Basic Writing Skills Program through the Windward Teacher Training Institute, Making Math Real™ through the University of California Berkley and the Read Naturally Program.
-Additionally, James was trained in the assessment and intervention for executive function difficulties at the Cape Cod Institute, and has taken several postgraduate courses in speech and language science.
-To stay on the cutting edge of research he attends the Learning and the Brain Conference on a bi-annual basis.
-His career has expanded beyond the classroom to his current role of Assistant Head of School & Educational Administrator.
-James holds a master’s degree in Educational Administration from Rider University.
+James was trained in the assessment and intervention for executive function difficulties at the Cape Cod Institute and has taken several postgraduate courses in speech and language science.
+To stay on the cutting edge of research he attends the Learning and the Brain Conference on a bi-annual basis; the last being in February of this year which focused on teaching self-aware minds and using brain science to boost social and emotional skills.
+His career has expanded beyond the classroom to his current role of Assistant Head of School & Educational Administrator, where among other responsibilities he oversees curriculum and instruction, as well as teacher and parent education.
+James holds a master’s degree with distinction in Educational Administration from Rider University.